keptn/lifecycle-toolkit/docs/content/en/contribute/docs/word-list/_index.md

   of a resource that is part of the Kubernetes core

-* A "Custom Resource Definition (CRD)" is the definition (or syntax) for defining that Custom resource.
+* A "Custom Resource Definition (CRD)" is the definition (or syntax) of a resource that Keptn (or some other product) adds to Kubernetes

-* An instance of a CRD or RD that a user creates is a custom resource or just a resource.
+* An instance of a CRD or RD that a user creates is a custom resource or just a resource but not a CRD or RD.
-  Most of the time, we recommend just using the term resource.
+  Most of the time, we recommend just using the term "resource".

 * Do not turn resource names into plurals by adding an "s".
   If you need a plural form, use the word "resources".
-  For example, "`KeptnMetric resources".
+  For example, "`KeptnMetric resources" or "KeptnApp resources".

 * The first occurence of a CRD name in a section should be a link to the [CRD YAML Reference](../../../../../docs/yaml-crd-ref)